Mars Hill Bible Church: Leadership

-The church's founding pastor, Rob Bell, founded the church at 28 years old, and served as Mars Hill's Teaching Pastor until 2011.
+Rob Bell founded the church aged 28, and served as Mars Hill's Teaching Pastor until 2011.
 On August 1, 2005, Zondervan Publishing released his first book, Velvet Elvis: Repainting the Christian Faith.
 His second book, Sex God, was released in 2007 through the same publishing company, and in 2008, former Lead Pastor Don Golden co-wrote a book with Bell titled "Jesus Wants to Save Christians: A Manifesto for the Church in Exile."
 Upon Golden's departure, Mars Hill shifted to a team leadership structure while retaining an executive pastor, currently Brian Mucci.
 In 2010 Shane Hipps joined Mars Hill, splitting time with Bell as teaching pastor.
 Hipps had previously pastored a small Mennonite Church in Arizona, Trinity Mennonite Church.
 Prior to his pastoral ministry, Hipps had worked in marketing and advertising for Porsche.
 In March 2011 Bell released a book titled Love Wins: A Book About Heaven, Hell And The Fate Of Every Person Who Ever Lived.
 The church announced on 9 September 2011 that Bell would be leaving the church in pursuit of new opportunities.
 On 18 December 2011, Bell delivered his final message as the head pastor of Mars Hill, saying farewell to the community in which he had a critical role in launching nearly 13 years prior.

 Following Bell's departure, a national search was conducted and in August 2012, it was announced that Kent Dobson would take over the role as sole teaching pastor.
 Previously, Dobson had served as worship director during the early years of the church.

 In November 2015, Dobson announced he was leaving Mars Hill telling the congregation "being a pastor at a church is not really who I am."
 Dobson was succeeded in August 2016 by AJ Sherrill, former pastor of Trinity Grace Church: Chelsea in NYC.

 In August 2020, Sherrill announced his departure from Mars Hill.
 In summer of 2021, it was announced that Ashlee Eiland and former worship pastor Troy Hatfield would fill in Sherrill's role as co-lead pastors.